justinleetyler/justinleetyler.github.io/catalog.md

 > What else was out there?
 People had been looking up at the stars and asking that question for as long as humans had walked the Earth, and now that they were flying through space, they were still no closer to answering it. -q

 Sears list of subject headings / Joseph Miller, editor ; Martha A. Bristow, associate editor -- 19th ed. -- Computer data. -- The H.W.
-Wilson Company, 2007. -- On 1 external hard drive. -- System requirements: USB drive; PDF file reader. -- Title from title page. -- File name: 3029.pdf -- ISBN 082420803X. -- DBID 3029.
-1. 025.4.
+Wilson Company, 2007. -- On 1 external hard drive. -- System requirements: USB drive; PDF file reader. -- Title from title page. -- File name: 3029.pdf -- ISBN 082420803X. -- DBID 3029 -- DDC 025.4.

 Secret Garden (Musical group). -- Dawn of a New Century. -- Computer data. -- Norway: Universal Music, 1999. -- on 1 external hard drive. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. -- DDC 781.67.